ibm-cloud-docs/cis/about.md

 {{site.data.keyword.cis_full}}, powered by Cloudflare, provides a fast, highly performant, reliable, and secure internet service for customers running their business on {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

-IBM {{site.data.keyword.cis_short_notm}} gets you started quickly by establishing defaults for you, which you can change easily using the UI or API.
+IBM {{site.data.keyword.cis_short_notm}} gets you started quickly by establishing defaults for you, which you can change easily by using the UI or API.

 ## Clock synchronization
 {: #clock-sync}